Pre-existing diabetes and pregnancy

 It's normal to feel stressed or down about being pregnant and having diabetes.
 But, if these emotions are overwhelming you, call your provider.
 Your health care team is there to help you.

 Centers for Disease Control and Prevention website.
-Type 1 or type 2 diabetes and pregnancy.
+Type 1 and type 2.

 Landon MB, Catalano PM, Gabbe SG.
 Diabetes mellitus complicating pregnancy.
 In: Landon MB, Galan HL, Jauniaux ERM, et al, eds.
 Gabbe's Obstetrics: Normal and Problem Pregnancies.
 8th ed.
 Philadelphia, PA: Elsevier; 2021:chap 45.